RamenVentures/Operating-Manual/processes/meeting_questions.md

 ### Unique Value Proposition, Solution, and Vision
 - How will you solve this problem?
-- Why is this 10x better than their existing solutions?
+- Why is this better than their existing solutions?
 - How will you get in front of early adopters?
 - What's your unfair advantage? (ie: What makes you uniquely capable of doing this?)
-- What will your accumulating advantage be? (ie: What will make this stronger over time?)
 - What's your vision?
 What will the future look like in 10 years?

 ### Team
 - Who is on your team?
-- What is your history together?
+- What's your history together?
 - Why work on _this_ problem?
-- Why will you be the team that wins?
+- Why will _you_ be the team that wins?

 ### Company Timeline and Progress
 - What is the timeline and progress of the company? (journey, learnings, milestones, metrics, etc)